lopezdsr/sql-query/sqlref/sql_reference.template.md

 |2018|2      |400   |
 <!--table-caption title="Query result for example 'rollup sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis and a grand total'"-->

 With a GROUPING SETS grouping, an extension to the *group by* clause, you can explicitly specify the grouping sets of interest.
-In other words, the ROLLUP and CUBE groupings are shortcuts for common grouping set use cases.
+In other words, the ROLLUP and the CUBE groupings are shortcuts for common grouping set use cases.

 Referring to the preceding example, by adding a `GROUPING SETS` modifier to the *group by* clause you can compute *rollup* sales data on a quarter-by-year basis and a yearly basis only as shown in the following example.